Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions: Applications to Minimax Problems and Constrained Convex Optimization

 This variant of ADMM is only different from the standard ADMM method at the update of $\tilde{x}_k$.
-Clearly, if we take $\beta_k = 0$ and $\frac{\eta_k}{\gamma} = 1$, then $\tilde{x}_k = x_k$, and \eqref{eq:acc_ADMM} is thus coincided with the standard ADMM.
-This scheme is also similar to the one in \cite{kim2021accelerated} except for the update of $\tilde{x}_k$.
+Clearly, if $\beta_k = 0$, then $\tilde{x}_k = x_k$, and \eqref{eq:acc_ADMM_const} is thus coincided with the standard ADMM.

+The scheme \eqref{eq:acc_ADMM_const} is also similar to the one in \cite{kim2021accelerated} except for the update of $\tilde{x}_k$.
+It is also simpler than \eqref{eq:acc_ADMM}.
 If we apply Theorem~\ref{th:ADR_convergence_01} to obtain a convergence guarantee of \eqref{eq:acc_ADMM}, then only the rate on the dual forward-backward residual norm $\norms{\nabla{G}_{\gamma}(x_k)}$ is obtained.
 It is interesting to note that our penalty parameter $\gamma$ remains fixed as in standard ADMM.
 The parameters $\beta_k$ and $\eta_k$ are updated explicitly without any heuristic strategies as in \cite{He2000,lorenz2018non}.

 \beforesec